PEHGP/ssDripPipeline/README.md

 - GCskew and ATskew
 - Sense and Antisense metaplot
 - Peaks content distribution(the proportion of peaks in TSS,TTS and gene body region)
-## Documentation
-### Installation
+## Installation
 ssDripPipeline can be installed using the [conda](http://conda.pydata.org/docs/intro.html) package manager [Bioconda](https://bioconda.github.io/).
-To install ssDripPipeline using Bioconda, download and install Anaconda Python 3.7, following the instructions at: https://www.anaconda.com/distribution/.\
+To install ssDripPipeline using Bioconda, download and install Anaconda Python 3.7, following the instructions at: https://www.anaconda.com/distribution/. \
 To install ssDripPipeline into the current conda environment:
 ```bash
 conda install -c bioconda ssDripPipeline